How long will thunderstorms last? Met Office gives an update

 The Met Office forecast showed Britons are set to get some respite from the thunderstorms as the weekend approaches.

-Wet and windy conditions are expected to sweep across most parts of the country on Friday, the forecaster said.
+But on Friday, wet and windy conditions are expected to sweep across most parts of the country, the forecaster said.
 Rain will continue to affect northern regions over the weekend, while other areas will see brighter spells, but some with heavy showers.

 However, with the start of the next week, the persistent rain in the northeast will begin gradually easing, the long-range forecast showed.